franciskinyuru/Brick-Game/READme.md

 ## Brick-game
 This is simple brick game developed in java

-Main.class ->enable run the project and create the Frame where the will run
+Main.class ->enable run the project and create the Frame where the game will run

 Gameplay -> Code for game ops